Drive section

 Why drive this stretch

-Drive this stretch when you want Pennsylvania to strengthen the live eastern-side corridor without turning into a broad statewide build.
-Erie carries the anchor weight, while North East and Girard keep the state reading like a real Route 20 chain.
+Drive this stretch when you want Pennsylvania to feel like a real Great Lakes-side stop without inflating it into a full statewide build.
+Erie carries the compact city-anchor weight, while North East and Girard keep the state reading like a true Route 20 chain.

 Stop chain